-AWS Transit Gateway allows you to connect multiple VPCs (in the same region) using a single Site-to-Site connection (unlike the AWS Virtual Gateway which requires one Site-to-Site connection per VPC).
+AWS Transit Gateway allows you to connect multiple VPCs using a single Site-to-Site connection (unlike the AWS Virtual Gateway which requires one Site-to-Site connection per VPC).
 Inter-region Transit Gateway peering is available in US East (N. Virginia), US East (Ohio), US West (Oregon), EU (Ireland), and EU (Frankfurt) while at the moment in other regions TG is restricted a single region.

 In order to establish a Site-To-Site IPSec VPN connection between your AWS server and Perimeter 81 network, please follow the steps below:

-- Under the left menu Transit Gateways section, go to Transit Gateways Attachments.
+2. Under the left side panel Transit Gateways section, go to Transit Gateways Attachments.

-- Transit Gateway ID: Choose you Transit Gateway
+- Transit Gateway ID: Choose your Transit Gateway

 - Attachment type: VPN

 - IP Address: This can be obtained within the Perimeter81 Panel, under Network